valdezpa09/homio/README.md

 ## **homio_thermostat**

 The homio_thermostat template brings smart control to your heating setup.
 It combines HVAC mode switching, target temperature setting, and a clean display layout using only button-card and layout-card components.

+Make sure to use the template named homio_thermostat for the custom button card as per the example below

 Required Helpers & Setup